naseeb-helali/secure-vpc-lab/docs/implementation/phase-1/03-bastion-host.md

 ## Next Steps

-Step 04: Create a NAT Instance in the public subnet and route private subnets' 0.0.0.0/0 to it (and disable S/D check per pages 5–6).
+Step 04: Create a NAT Instance in the public subnet and route private subnets' 0.0.0.0/0 to it (and disable S/D check).

-Step 05: Configure S3 Gateway Endpoint (free) to avoid NAT for S3 access (pages 54–55).

-Step 06: Enable VPC Flow Logs for visibility (page 64).